billie66/TLCL/book/chap13.md

 </tr>
 <tr>
 <td valign="top" width="25%">d0</td>
-<td valign="top">From the cursor position to the beginning of the current
+<td valign="top">From the cursor position to the beginning of the current line.</td>
-line.</td>
 </tr>
 <tr>
 <td valign="top" width="25%">d^</td>
-<td valign="top">From the cursor position to the first non-whitespace character
-of the the line.</td>
+<td valign="top">From the cursor position to the first non-whitespace character of the line.</td>
 </tr>
 <tr>
 <td valign="top" width="25%">dG</td>